tylerfreckmann/HKIoTDemo/docs/source/wakeup.rst

 Initial Setup
 ~~~~~~~~~~~~~

 Here, we have to set up the initial settings.
-We sign up once so have access to all the features, afterwards, you never have to login again, unless of course, you logged out for some reason.
+We sign up once so we have access to all the features, afterwards, you never have to login again, unless of course, you logged out for some reason.

 1. The user starts the HK Rules iOS app and enters their username, password, email, and name into the "Sign Up" page.
 The information is used to associate the user with Parse for configuration purposes.